PerziThomas/DA_Perzi_Ambrosch/source/Geofence Management Web-Interface.md

 #### Metadata search
 The app includes a search bar, to filter geofences based on their metadata entries, which consists of a selection of the metadata category and a text field to enter a search string.

-When the search button is pressed, a GET request is sent to the backend containing the category as well as the search term, to the endpoint _/geoFences/search?searchTerm=${searchTerm}&metadataCategory=${category}_, which returns a collection of all geofences that fit the search.\
+When the search button is pressed, a GET request is sent to the backend containing the category as well as the search term, to the endpoint _/geoFences/search?searchTerm=\${searchTerm}&metadataCategory=${category}_, which returns a collection of all geofences that fit the search.\
 The React state is then updated to include the returned geofences, and only these geofences are shown in the user interface.

 ### Geofence locking
-Lorem Ipsum
+One of the main use cases of the app is for theft protection.
+An object (a car or machine) can be tracked with the _DriveBox_, and if it leaves a geofence, an alarm can be sent out.
+For this feature, there is also the option to lock geofences on certain days of the week, so that for example no alarm is triggered on the weekend.

+In the app, every geofence has a button for each weekday, which shows the current state and allows the user to toggle the lock on or off.
+When one of these buttons is pressed, a GET request is sent to the endpoint _/geoFences/${id}/${weekday}/2_, including the _id_ of the geofence, the weekday and the locking method, with the following options:

+- 0: lock
+- 1: unlock
+- 2: toggle locking

+All geofence locks are fetched on app start or reload from the GET endpoint _/geoFences/timelocks_, which returns a map object containing all geofences that have locks, each with a list of all weekdays that are locked.
+This map is stored in the React state separate from the geofence and metadata collections.

 ### Pagination
 Lorem Ipsum